brenobaptista/blog/src/posts/working-with-images-from-terminal-using-imagemagick.md

 ### Converting

 You use the `convert` command to use ImageMagick (in newer versions you can use `magick` instead).
-You pass the image with its format and expect a new image (you can use whatever name you want) with new format, like this:
+You pass the image with its format and expect a new image (you can use whatever name you want) with a new format, like this:

 ```bash
 convert old-image.jpg new-image.png